Disclosure

 Can websites see your MAC address

-Using a VPN or not, the websites can not see your device’s MAC address simply because it is stripped off once your internet traffic leaves the router.
-The website can not even know your router’s MAC address since it usually takes multiple hops via different devices to reach it.
+Using a VPN or not, websites can’t see your device’s MAC address.
+This is because it’s removed once your internet traffic leaves the router.
+Websites can’t even find out your router’s MAC address because it takes many hops to reach it.

-Even though MAC can not be seen by the websites directly, there are few indirect ways to get it – extracting from your IPv6 and by running a script on your device.
+Even though websites can’t directly see your MAC, there are a few ways to get it.
+You can extract it from your IPv6 or run a script on your device.

 MAC address exposed to the websites via IPv6